MaliJetal/JSInterviewQuestions/React/ReactHooks_Notes.md

 -  The Effect Hook, useEffect, adds the ability to perform side effects from a function component.
 It serves the same purpose as componentDidMount, componentDidUpdate, and componentWillUnmount in React classes, but unified into a single API.
 -  This component sets the document title after React updates the DOM

-useReducer- useReducer lets you manage local state of complex components with a reducer useContext- useContext lets you subscribe to React context without introducing nesting
+useReducer- useReducer lets you manage local state of complex components with a reducer.
+It is a replacement of redux reducer. useContext- useContext lets you subscribe to React context without introducing nesting

 useRef
 useLayoutEffect
 useCallback
 useMemo

+You can refer my project for more information on React Hook [Here is the link.](https://github.com/MaliJetal/hooks-mini-project.git)